Looking for something different than your regular banana or chocolate bread? You will be served here, this bread features pandan leaves!

 Instructions

-- Preheat oven to 320°F (160°C).
+- Preheat oven to 320 °F (160°C).

 - In the meantime, in a large mixing bowl, whisk together the almond flour, buckwheat flour, rice flour, tapioca starch, coconut sugar, baking powder, and baking soda.

-- Strain the liquid to remove the pandan “pulp” and pour in the liquid into the dry ingredients bowl.
+- Strain the liquid to remove the pandan "pulp" and pour the liquid into the dry ingredients bowl.
 Mix using a wooden spoon until you get a smooth and thick batter.

 - Pour the batter into two mini 5.75×3-inch loaf pans (or one larger one) lined with parchment paper.

-- Bake for 30-35 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Let the bread cool for at least 15 minutes before removing from the pans.

 - Brush the top of the bread with maple syrup and then sprinkle with shredded coconut.